NVIDIA GPUs Weren't Immune To Spectre Security Flaws Either - Slashdot

 The patches only make sense if the computers running the hardware do hold sensitive information.
 Cryptomining drone systems generally don't; furthermore they are generally isolated from the Internet.

 GPUs vulnerable to Spectre security flaw?
-(Score:3)
+(Score:4, Funny)

 Oh noes!
 The bad guys will access my game textures!